Alcaro/GitBSLR/README.txt

 Configuration: GitBSLR obeys a few environment variables, which can be set per-invocation, or permanently in the wrapper script:
 - GITBSLR_DEBUG
     If set, GitBSLR prints everything it does.
-If not, GitBSLR emits output only if it prevents a Git-attempted operation (which indicates a host-specific or malicious repository, or a GitBSLR bug).
+If not, GitBSLR emits output only if it prevents a Git-attempted operation (which indicates a GitBSLR bug, or a host-specific or malicious repository).
 - GITBSLR_FOLLOW (currently unimplemented)
-    A colon-separated list of paths (absolute, or relative to the repo root).
+    A colon-separated list of paths, as seen by Git, optionally prefixed with the absolute path to the repo.
     'path/link' or 'path/link/' will cause 'path/link' to be inlined.
+If path/link is nonexistent,
-If it's not a symlink, or not in the repo, the entry will be silently ignored.
+      not a symlink, or is outside the repo, the entry will be silently ignored.
-    'path/link/*' will cause every symlink under path/link/ to be inlined.
-Paths are relative to the actual filesystem, not how Git sees it; if path/link/ itself is a symlink, it has no children, and this entry won't do anything.
+    'path/link/*' will cause path/link/, and every symlink accessible under that path, to be inlined. '*' is a valid value and will cause exactly everything to be inlined.
-    Nonexistent files, non-symlinks, absolute paths not included in the repo, and other strange input, is silently ignored.
+    This applies only to paths as seen by Git; . and .. components are invalid, and symlinks inside paths are not followed.
-    If the path starts with !, it causes the non-inlining of a symlink listed earlier.
+    If the path is prefixed with !, it causes the non-inlining of an otherwise listed symlink.
 The last match applies, so paths should probably be in order from least to most specific.
+    If using this, you may want to .gitignore the symlink target, to avoid duplicate files.
-    Note that symlinks that (after inlining) point to one of their parent directories will remain as symlinks, to avoid infinite loops.
+    Symlinks that (after inlining) point to one of their parent directories will remain as symlinks, to avoid infinite loops.

 GitBSLR will not automatically deduplicate anything, or otherwise create any symlinks for Git to follow.
 You have to create the symlinks yourself.